Numigi/odoo-base-addons/README.md

 ## Model Agnostic

-These modules are not related to specific model more than another.
+These modules are not related to a specific model more than another.

 For modules related to partners, see [partner-addons](https://github.com/Numigi/odoo-partner-addons).
 For modules related to products, see [product-addons](https://github.com/Numigi/odoo-product-addons).